dhanabh/Creating_and_Using_DLLs_with_Lazarus/README.md

-#This code in the repository demonstrates how to create and use DLL/shared library with lazarus using ObjectPascal
+#This code in the repository demonstrates how to create and use DLL/shared library with Lazarus IDE using ObjectPascal